Mixing Wallpaper and Paint for One-of-a-Kind Rooms

 Combining Them

-- Trim: Paint the walls in a pearlescent hue and use metallic wallpaper on the trim and doors for a dramatic frame.
+• Trim: Paint the walls pearlescent and apply metallic wallpaper to trim or doors for a dramatic frame.

-- Geometric shapes: Cut metallic wallpaper into geometric shapes to create a striking collage on one wall, then paint the surrounding walls in a shimmery paint for a glittering effect.
+• Geometric shapes: Cut metallic wallpaper into geometric pieces for a collage on one wall; paint surrounding walls with shimmery paint to echo the glow.

 FAQ: Tips for Successfully Combining Wallpaper and Paint for Unique Interiors